TimAnthonyAlexander/base-api/CONTRIBUTING.md

 ### Adding New Features

-When adding new features:
+When adding new features to BaseAPI core:

 1. **Start small** - Implement the minimal viable version first
 2. **Follow existing patterns** - Look at how similar features are implemented
 3. **Consider all database drivers** - Ensure compatibility across MySQL, SQLite, and PostgreSQL
+4. **Test with template project** - Always test your changes in an actual BaseAPI project created from the template
-4. **Add comprehensive tests** - Cover happy path, edge cases, and error conditions
+5. **Add comprehensive tests** - Cover happy path, edge cases, and error conditions
-5. **Update documentation** - Include examples and configuration options
+6. **Update documentation** - Include examples and configuration options
+7. **Consider backward compatibility** - BaseAPI is used by many projects via the template

 ### Database Driver Development